jsmithdefense/Security-Projects/README.md

 - [**Modeling Cloud Storage and Credential Exposure Risk**](Detection-and-Alerting/Azure-Credential-Exposure.md)

   > _Used a Microsoft CTI report to model how implicit trust of keys or SAS tokens enables a path to silent persistence in Azure.
 Once enumerated, access is granted without re-evaluating identity.
-I built a KQL detection to flag identities enumarating their credentials outside of their normal pattern_
+I built a KQL detection that flags identities enumarating their credentials outside of their normal pattern_

 - [**Azure VM Exposure & Access Hardening**](Detection-and-Alerting/Azure-VM-Exposure-and-Access-Hardening.md)